bd8bzy/ft8monitor/readme.md

 # Todos:
-- Add a local cache of decoded messages on Monitor to cope with temporary station disconnection.
+- Add a local cache of decoded messages on monitor to cope with temporary station disconnection.
-- Replace all the GUI apps with terminal apps for true headless operation.
+- Crawl some space conditioning statistical metrics to aid analysis.
-- Remote band switching via web server.
+- Band switching via remote web server.

 # License